 Business Operations Manager

 Our go to for all things business operations, Amber has been working in the space for over 5 years.
 She has a Commerce (B.Com.), Marketing and International Business degree from USYD and has led teams of over one hundred in India and Cambodia since 2014.
 Amber is huge on automating everything (and we mean everything), to ensure the best experience for both our students, clients and staff alike.
 Amber is a keen Sydney Brunch Crawler fan, and enjoys a cocktail or a beer by the sea.

 Working, studying and travelling through the U.K., Europe, Asia, and the U.S., Emma has experienced shifting environments and role requirements.
 From leading a team in India to working for an advertising agency in L.A., Emma has built an impact directed and multifaceted approach to marketing.
 Definitely a country girl at heart, Emma lives and breathes social media and spends her time between herding cattle on her family farm in Forbes, and enjoying smashed avo in the best cafes on the eastern beaches.

 Lily is our resident designer’s eye, operating as content coordinator and pun-queen.
 She has a double degree in Design, and Creative Intelligence and Innovation from UTS, and has been with Project Everest since January 2016.
 Since then, Lily has spent multiple months senior leading in Timor Leste and runs Design Thinking training.
 She is passionate about enabling the personal development of others, and is often embarrassed by her general clumsiness.

 Ryan has recently transitioned from Recruitment and Relationships in Adelaide, to coordinating trekker, business and leadership training.
-He studies Chemical Engineering at UOA, and has a passion for innovation, social impact, and pasta.
-Ryan has spent considerable time in Timor-Leste with Project Everest working on multiple projects based on access to clean drinking water and sanitation.
+He has a degree in Chemical Engineering from UOA, and has a passion for innovation, social impact, and pasta.
+Ryan has spent considerable time in Timor-Leste and Malawi with Project Everest working on multiple projects based on access to clean drinking water, sanitation and energy.
 Win his heart over with Jatz and 12/12 banter.